 For a glimpse of my code (don’t judge), please see my GitHub.

 I earned my B.A. in Cognitive Science at UC Berkeley and my Ph.D. in Psychology at UC San Diego.
 I received postdoctoral training at UC San Francisco in the Department of Psychiatry and at Stanford University in the Department of Psychology.

-Under the mentorship of Dr. Ian Gotlib (Stanford University, Psychology) and Dr. Manpreet Singh (Stanford University, Psychiatry), I am launching a new multimodal neuroimaging project to identify predictors of symptom course in adolescents with depression: Teen Inflammation Glutamate Emotion Research (TIGER).
+Under the mentorship of Dr. Ian Gotlib (Stanford University, Psychology) and Dr. Manpreet Singh (Stanford University, Psychiatry), I am launching a new multimodal neuroimaging project to identify predictors of symptom course and episode recurrence in adolescents with depression: Teen Inflammation Glutamate Emotion Research (TIGER).
 For more information about TIGER please visit the Stanford Neurodevelopment, Affect, and Psychopathology (SNAP) Lab.

 In collaboration with Dr. Lauren Salminen (USC), Dr. Lianne Schmaal (University of Melbourne), Dr. Raj Moray (Duke University), Dr. Thomas Frodl (Trinity Dublin College), and Dr. Paul Thompson (USC) through ENIGMA, I am working on meta-analytic investigations of early life stress on brain structure.